malvikasharan/APRICOT/README.md

 APRICOT is implemented in Python as a standalone and is executable on Unix systems.

-1) Get the required modules
+1) Get the required modules (pip, git, biopython, numpy, scipy, matplotlib, requests and openpyxl) using apt-get or pip (example shown below)
 ````
 $ apt-get install pip git python3-matplotlib python3-numpy python3-scipy python3-biopython python3-requests --yes --fix-missing
 $ pip3 install --user openpyxl